bojackchen/digital-flow/README.md

 you to do your own digital design, from RTL HDL design all the way to physical layout for tape-out.

 ## Disclaimer
-This so-called *"standard digital design flow"* is not for fully-digital design like CPU or others.
+This *"standard digital design flow"* is not for fully-digital design like CPU or others.
-Instead this digital design flow works for mixed-signal design where the digital part finally has to be integrated with the analog part.
+Instead this digital design flow is targeted for mixed-signal design where the digital part finally has to be integrated with the analog part.
 So the ultimate production of this flow would be a compact digital layout with specified ports to be integrated with other analog layout.